DuoLong/Tscpr/README.md

 ## Results:

-Some results is shown in the folder "results".
  Here is the results and some examples on COFW datasets.
+More results is shown in the folder "results".

 **Results on COFW datasets:**